dbs700/dbs700.github.io/content/post/2022-11-25-contrastive-search-leadership-and-transformers-what-is-in-common-between-these-three-words/index.md

 ---
-title: Contrastive search, Leadership and Transformers.
-What is in common between these three words?
+title: Contrastive search and Leadership.
+What is in common between these words?
 authors:
 - Dmitrii Storozhenko
 date: '2022-11-08'